ropensci/babette/CONTRIBUTING.md

 ## Submitting bugs

-Awesome!
+Awesome.
 These are your options:

  * Add an Issue, with the test that fails
  * Submit a Pull Request, where the test is added to the `tests/testthat` folder